 This week is National EMS Week.
 This may not mean a lot to you directly, but it should.
 After all, there is a HUGE group of dedicated individuals out across the Nation that do not know you and you do not know them.
 But in your time of need, they will forego their own health and safety to help you and your loved ones.
+Remember who stepped up when COVID-19 attacked our way of life.
 Whether you have ever used the 9-1-1 system before or not; chances are that you know someone who has.
 No matter the outcome of that persons situation, an EMS professional spend hundreds of thousands of hours studying and preparing to be able to help you.

 EMS professionals are a breed unlike any other group of people that I know, with the exception of the American Soldier.
 EMS workers, in addition to helping a stranger, willingly works nights, weekends, Holidays, miss birthdays, anniversaries, graduations, their children’s activities, and they miss out on countless other opportunities.
 I just listed some of the bigger and more touchy subjects that we miss out on; but on a daily basis while at work, we give even more than you realize.